ZeeNa, NTD, ITD~

 Halo is part of our senior dog pack.
 He is the dog I believed we would never own.
 My husband, Shawn, had me convinced that we were not getting a dog.
 That was because he had a puppy lined up for my birthday, but not Halo.
 He drove down to Southern Ohio to pick up a Boston Terrier puppy.
 However, when he got there he was not a 4 month old puppy.
 More like a one year old dog that smelled horrible and was unsocialized.
 Thankfully I’m the type of person who doesn’t give up easily when I want something and had called Shawn that morning about some Boston Terrier puppies.
 After getting back from Southern Ohio he called hoping they still had puppies.
 Thankfully there were 3 males left.
 Halo was the smallest of the pack.
 He was getting picked on and beat up by the other 2 puppies.
 Halo hung back while those two played and interacted with Shawn.
 Their owner brought out food and all the puppies went to eat except Halo.
 Instead Halo started playing with Shawn and at that moment he knew Halo was going to be our first puppy together.
 I came home to the best birthday present ever.
 Halo is now 13 and completely blind.
 That doesn’t stop him from playing with his favorite ball every day and snuggling under the blanket every night.
 Sadly we had to say goodbye to Halo in Nov 2018.
 He is gone but not forgotten.

 Daisy is also part of the senior dog pack.
 When Halo was 3 we decided it was time to add a second dog to our family.
 Shawn wanted a female brindle boxer with uncropped ears.
 Well that was like trying to find a needle in a haystack back then.
 I spent weeks calling around to only find that either there were no brindle puppies, or the ears had been cropped or 3 hours away.
 It was 3 days before Christmas and I had pretty much given up hope on what I thought was the perfect present.
 Sitting in a gas station parking lot with the newspaper and one final ad to call, I dialed the phone.
 A lady answered the phone and I asked about her boxer puppies.
 She told me oh yes I have lots of brindle females to pick from and their ears were not cropped.
 Great!
 Where are you located?
 She paused and I thought this is it 3 hours away.
 Nope instead in the same little Township we lived in, and on the same street about 5 houses up.
 All this time Daisy have been right down the road!
 We went and saw the puppies that evening.
 So many brindle puppies to pick from.
 Shawn chose Daisy because she was the only puppy that let him hold her on her back like a baby.
 Now 13 years old and still ornery as ever.
-Daisy enjoys laying in the sun and hanging out at doggie daycare a few times a week.
+Daisy enjoys laying in the sun and hanging out at doggy daycare a few times a week.
 Daisy also helps with reactive dog sessions and is now a volunteer for Serenity Hospice.
 Senior dogs do rock!!
+The beginning of 2020 Daisy developed a heart condition and we sadly lost her a few months later.
+Saying goodbye to her was very hard as she helped Pawsitive Results Training grow so much over the last couple of years.
+Her memory will live on!

 Rainee is the final dog in our senior pack May 2009 we decided to start looking for a third dog to add our family.
 We were planning on either a Doberman or Rottweiler.
 We wanted to rescue a dog this time.
 We look for weeks and finally in June there was a Doberman at the Stark County Pound.
 We drove down to see her and look at other dogs too.
 Shawn walked outside to where some of the dogs were enjoying the sun and warm weather.
 As soon as he stepped outside he stopped and pointed to this one dog and ask what breed is that?
 I told him it was a bluetick coonhound.
 She had been there roughly 3 months.
 It was love at first sight for him and her.
 We decided to grab a bite to eat and discuss adding her to the pack.
 By the time we ate and talked the pound was already closed.
 First thing Monday morning I called to see if she was still available.
 Thankfully she was.
 I asked if they can hold her till the end of the day when I could come down and pay the adoption fee.
 They agreed and Friends of the Pound, a nonprofit organization, paid over half of her adoption fee since she’d been there so long.
 We went down and paid the fee.
 We knew they were closing soon but asked if we could spend a few minutes with her, since she had to stay one more night and go get her spay surgery the next morning.
 During those few minutes it sprinkled a few raindrops.
 We put her back in the kennel and prepare to leave.
 The gentleman at the desk stopped us.
 He said you know you saved her life right?
 I just looked at him.
 He told us that she was on the list to euthanize that morning.
 However, since I called and said we wanted her they held her back.
 It really started raining on the way home as we discussed names.
 Now rain has always been a sign of good luck for us.
 We knew right then Rainee would be her name.
 She will be 14 years old this June.
 Her age is starting to show some.
 She has a limp due to arthritis in her shoulder.
 She still loves napping outside.
 She also goes to doggie daycare with Daisy sometimes.
 Rainee crossed over Rainbow Bridge in March 2019.
 She is missed greatly and thought of often.